qlik-oss/gopherciser/docs/settingup.md

 }
 ```

-Publish bookmark with title "bookmark of testuser", where `testuser` is the username of the simulated user.
+Publish the bookmark with the title "bookmark of testuser", where "testuser" is the username of the simulated user.

 ```json
 {